Skip to main content

 As directed from the Canadian Forces Postal Services (CFPS), all script is to be written clearly in uppercase letters to ensure legibility.

-Place the return address on the top-left corner of the parcel.
+Place the return address on the top-left corner of the box, just like when sending out a letter.
+Please ensure your phone number is included.

 A list of all contents is written in the lower left corner of the package.
 You can list the contents in categories to make it simple i.e. snacks, toiletries, etc.